 IGTV (or Instagram TV) is the most recent addition to Instagram’s video content sharing options.
 To access this section of Instagram from the home screen, look for the small television icon in the top right corner of your screen, next to the messages icon.
-IGTV videos can be between 15 seconds to 10 minutes for most Instagram users, but that maximum time limit can be expanded to 60 minutes for larger accounts.
+IGTV videos can be between 15 seconds to 10 minutes for most Instagram users, but that maximum time limit can be expanded to 60-minute Instagram videos for larger accounts.

 Similar to regular television, the IGTV app has channels to choose from – each correlating to a different Instagram account.
 Instagram users can search for specific channels, or for videos based around certain keywords.
 Unlike the regular television, however, all users can actively comment, like, and share the IGTV videos as they would with Instagram video content on the Main Feed or Stories features.

 With all of these excellent options for sharing video Instagram content, it can begin to feel overwhelming.
-How should you determine which outlet is the right choice for the highest conversion rate for your videos?
+How should you determine which outlet is the right choice for the highest conversion rate for your Instagram videos?
 We answer that question based on the following factors: